onionpancakes/chassis/README.md

 ;; "<div id=\"my-id\">foo</div>"
 ```

 The rest of the vector is treated as the element's content.
 They may be of any type, including other elements.
-Sequences are logically flattened along with the rest of the content.
+Sequences, eductions, and [non-element vectors](#non-element-vectors) are logically flattened with the rest of the content.

 ```clojure
 (c/html [:div {:id "my-id"}